 “All women are stupid, even the smart ones”

 So there are plenty of elements with potential drama qualities.
 Fortunately, that is not the director’s main interest.
-There are twists and turns in the story, but the core of the film lies elsewhere.
-The tale is told with a fractured narrative that keeps the film enigmatic, but not confusing.
-The DOP, Róbert Maly also lensed The Wednesday Child, but this time he shot on 35 mm.
+There are twists in the story, but the core of the film lies elsewhere.
+The tale is told with a fractured narrative that keeps the film enigmatic but not confusing.
+The DOP, Róbert Maly, also lensed The Wednesday Child, but this time he shot on 35 mm.
 It lends the film a dreamlike quality.
 Not in the vague sense that disguises a lack of aesthetic coherence.
-Rather in a way that creates a hypnotic atmosphere, akin to films like Vertigo (1958) or Resnais’ Les Herbes Folles (2009) however, hyperbolic such comparisons might seem.
+Rather in a way that creates a hypnotic atmosphere, akin to films like Vertigo (1958) or Resnais’ Les Herbes Folles (2009), however, hyperbolic such comparisons might seem.
 Horvát mentions Saul Leiter as a visual reference.

 The woman who mistook her man for a Horvát

-There are lots of food for thoughts in the film, but the pleasures for the eye and ear are plentiful as well, from the beautiful lensing to Natasa Stor’s impressive performance in a complex role.
+There is a lot of food for thought in the film, but the pleasures for the eye and ear are plentiful as well, from the beautiful lensing to Natasa Stork’s impressive performance in a complex role.
 Maybe I could have done with slightly less of Schubert’s music, but that is a note in the margin.
 The tone of the film is as clear and splendid as the sound of the loudspeakers that play an integral part in the story.
 With all the references I already listed, parts of my brain started reminiscing about a particular Bertrand Blier film.